cympatic/stub/README.md

 ## Key Features

 - Test locally system and integration tests of system components
-- Reduce the reliance on complex and/or expansive test environments
+- Reduce the dependency on complex and/or expensive test environments
 - Per-request conditional responses
 - Recording requests
 - Easy to use